Samuel Morris Hall

-Today’s Morris Hall, completed in 1998, is the university’s most modern large-scale residence hall, and its largest in terms of square feet.
-Commonly known on campus as "Sammy" after its namesake, Sammy houses 300 men, and features a basement rec room, air conditioning, and centrally located lounges on each floor.
-With long-standing traditions, sometimes-secretive activities, and highly developed floor identities, Sammy’s male communities offer the closest Taylor equivalent to Greek letter housing.
+Today’s Samuel Morris Hall, completed in 1998, is the university’s most modern large-scale residence hall, and its largest in terms of square feet.
+Commonly known on campus as "Sammy," the hall houses 300 men and features a basement rec room, air conditioning and centrally located lounges on each floor.
+With long-standing traditions and highly developed floor identities, Sammy helps to provide a place where meaningful lifelong relationships can be built.

 The two main hall-wide events are Dude Week and Deed Week, which take place in the spring and fall, respectively.
 Dude Week focuses on masculinity, brotherhood, and humility.
 Deed Week highlights values such as gratitude, simplicity, and kindness, with emphasis on small service opportunities residents encounter on a daily basis.